 [Note: CCAMP has considered so far the following requirement: “The control plane architecture SHOULD allow multiple media channels to be logically associated.
 The control plane SHOULD allow the co-routing of a set of media channels logically associated”.]

 G.872 defines that a media channel may carry more than one OCh-P signal.
-It also defines that a network media channel is a specific use of media channel with a single OCh-P. Clarification is needed on the definition and application of network media channel and its support of multiple OCh-Ps [ITU “Contribution 0662” (T13-SG15-C-0662)]
+It also defines that a network media channel is a specific use of media channel with a single OCh-P. Clarification is needed on the definition and application of network media channel and its support of multiple OCh-Ps